 • To keep your money and property separate from his or her own money.

-Lasting Powers of Attorney were created by the Mental Health Act 2005 and came into effect from October 2007.
-The Act contains a number of principles in section 1 applicable to decisions concerning people who may lack mental capacity.
+The Act contains a number of principles in section 1 applicable to decisions concerning people who lack mental capacity.

 • It should be assumed that everyone can make their own decisions unless it is proved otherwise.